devecchijr/apiPub/README.md

 If you already have any [WebMethod] implemented, you can try this tool with the same code.
 ![](docResources/soapToOASRest.png)

-When publishing methods with complex types, the object class must be a subclass of %XML.Adaptor.
+When publishing methods with complex types, the object class must be a subclass of %JSON.Adaptor or %XML.Adaptor.
 This way, SOAP web methods already built automatically become compatible.

 ![](docResources/XMLAdaptorCompat.png)